 - Policy and practice protocols around confidentiality and sharing information are in place

-- A range of carer support services is available along with a self-assessment tool
+- A range of carer support services are available.

 We have staff in each service area taking the lead for supporting carers and helping their team meet the standards set out in the Triangle of Care.
 We ask our services to asses themselves against the standards to see where they can improve.
 Training is also now available for staff to increase their awareness of carer issues.

-If you would like to get involved or share your experiences with us so that we can improve services please contact Rachel Pilling, LYPFT Carer Coordinator at rachel.pilling@nhs.net or call 07866 217 332.
+If you would like to get involved or share your experiences with us so that we can improve services please email Rachel Pilling, LYPFT Carer Coordinator, or call 07866 217 332.